-1 2 SECTION 9-326.
-PRIORITY OF SECURITY INTERESTS CREATED BY NEW 3 DEBTOR.
-4 5 Official Comment 6 7 8 9 2.
-Subordination of Security Interests Created by New Debtor.
-This section 10 addresses the priority contests that may arise when a new debtor becomes bound by the security 11 agreement of an original debtor and each debtor has a secured creditor.
-12 13 Subsection (a) subordinates the original debtor's secured party's security interest 14 perfected against the new debtor solely under Section 9-508.
-The security interest is 15 subordinated to security interests in the same collateral perfected by another method, e.g., by 16 filing against the new debtor.
-As used in this section, "a filed financing statement that is 17 effective solely under Section 9-508" refers to a financing statement filed against the original 18 debtor that continues to be is effective under Section 9-508 to perfect a security interest in the 19 collateral in question .
-It does not encompass a new initial financing statement providing the 20 name of the new debtor, even if the initial financing statement is filed to maintain the 21 effectiveness of a financing statement under the circumstances described in Section 9-508(b).
-22 Nor does it encompass a financing statement filed against the original debtor which remains 23 effective against collateral transferred by the original debtor to the new debtor.
-See Section 9- 24 508(c).
-Concerning priority contests involving transferred collateral, see Sections 9-325 and 9- 25 507.
-26 27 Reporter's Note 28 29 Under the rules in Section 9-326, the priority of a security interest depends in part on 30 whether a financing statement "is effective solely under Section 9-508."
-The modification 31 would emphasize that one must look only at the collateral in question when making this 32 determination.
-33 34 CECTION A 224 PRIORITY OF BURCHACER OF CHATTEL BARER OF 35 SECTION 9-330.
-PRIORITY OF PURCHASER OF CHATTEL PAPER OR 36 INSTRUMENT.
-37 (a) [Purchaser's priority: security interest claimed merely as proceeds.]
-A 38 purchaser of chattel paper has priority over a security interest in the chattel paper which is 39 claimed merely as proceeds of inventory subject to a security interest if:
+2. Subordination of Security Interests Created by New Debtor.
+This section addresses the priority contests that may arise when a new debtor becomes bound by the security agreement of an original debtor and each debtor has a secured creditor.

-1 (1) in good faith and in the ordinary course of the purchaser's business, the 2 purchaser gives new value and takes possession of the chattel paper or obtains control of the 3 chattel paper under Section 9-105; and 4 (2) the chattel paper does not indicate that it has been assigned to an identifie
+Subsection (a) subordinates the original debtor's secured party's security interest perfected against the new debtor solely under Section 9-508.
+The security interest is subordinated to security interests in the same collateral perfected by another method, e.g., by filing against the new debtor.
+As used in this section, "a filed financing statement that is effective solely under Section 9-508" refers to a financing statement filed against the original debtor that continues to be is effective under Section 9-508 to perfect a security interest in the collateral in question.
+It does not encompass a new initial financing statement providing the name of the new debtor, even if the initial financing statement is filed to maintain the effectiveness of a financing statement under the circumstances described in Section 9-508(b).
+Nor does it encompass a financing statement filed against the original debtor which remains effective against collateral transferred by the original debtor to the new debtor.
+See Section 9-508(c).
+Concerning priority contests involving transferred collateral, see Sections 9-325 and 9-507.

-(2) the chattel paper does not indicate that it has been assigned to an identified assignee other than the purchaser.
+SECTION 9-330.
+PRIORITY OF PURCHASER OF CHATTEL PAPER OR INSTRUMENT.

-(b) [Purchaser's priority: other security interests.]
+- (a) [Purchaser's priority: security interest claimed merely as proceeds.]
+A purchaser of chattel paper has priority over a security interest in the chattel paper which is claimed merely as proceeds of inventory subject to a security interest if: - (1) in good faith and in the ordinary course of the purchaser's business, the purchaser gives new value and takes possession of the chattel paper or obtains control of the chattel paper under Section 9-105; and - (2) the chattel paper does not indicate that it has been assigned to an identified assignee other than the purchaser. - (b) [Purchaser's priority: other security interests.]
 A purchaser of chattel paper has priority over a security interest in the chattel paper which is claimed other than merely as proceeds of inventory subject to a security interest if the purchaser gives new value and takes possession of the chattel paper or obtains control of the chattel paper under Section 9-105 in good faith, in the ordinary course of the purchaser's business, and without knowledge that the purchase violates the rights of the secured party.